Insights and Updates

 The Bottom Line

 Days Sales Outstanding is a critical measure of cash flow health.
-A business that monitors DSO closely and takes steps to reduce it will see stronger liquidity, fewer collection problems, and more predictable growth.
+A business that monitors DSO closely and acts on what it finds will see stronger liquidity, fewer collection problems, and more predictable growth.
+To benchmark your DSO against your industry, see DSO benchmarks by industry for 2025.

 Transform your credit process today.